 Deep Sleep mode for Blackfin processors is when power is applied to the core and L1 memories, but all clocks are turned off.
-In this mode, the static current $(I{DD-DEEPSLEEP})$ measurement can be taken, which is the static component of overall average dissipation.
-Graphs for $I{DD-DEEPSLEEP}$ for the Blackfin processors are shown in Figure 4 (high-performance processors) and in Figure 5 (low-power processors).
-Static current on the V{DDINT} power supply domain is a function of junction temperature (T_J) and voltage, but it is not a function of frequency or activity level.
+In this mode, the $I{DD-DEEPSLEEP}$ measurement can be taken, which is the baseline static component of overall average dissipation.
+The $I{DD-DEEPSLEEP}$ current graphs for the Blackfin processors are shown in Figure 4 (high-performance processors) and in Figure 5 (low-power processors).
+The static current on the V{DDINT} power supply domain is a function of junction temperature (T_J) and voltage, but it is not a function of frequency or activity level.

-Therefore, unlike the dynamic portion of the internal current, $I{DD-DEEPSLEEP}$ need not be calculated for each discrete activity level or power vector.
-Using the $I{DD-DEEPSLEEP}$ curve corresponding to the application (i.e., at specific V{DDINT}), $I{DD-DEEPSLEEP}$ can be estimated vs. T_J of the Blackfin processor.
+Therefore, unlike the dynamic portion of the internal current, the static current need not be calculated for each discrete activity level or power vector.
+Using the static current curve corresponding to the application (i.e., at specific V{DDINT}), $I{DD-DEEPSLEEP}$ can be estimated vs. T_J of the Blackfin processor.